eastgenomics/test_directory_parser/README.md

 ### Config file

-The config file is used to indicated the header line, the name of the sheet of interest and the name of the columns that need to be gathered and processed.
+The config file is used to indicate the header line, the name of the sheet of interest and the name of the columns that need to be gathered and processed.

 Right now the columns containing the test code, clinical indication name, test methods and the targets columns are processed without addition of code.